Great Disappointment: Miller's use of the Bible

 Miller's approach was thorough and methodical, intensive and extensive.
 His central principle for interpreting the Bible was that "all scripture is necessary" and that no part should be bypassed.
 To understand a doctrine, Miller said one needed to "bring all scriptures together on the subject you wish to know; then let every word have its proper influence, and if you can form your theory without a contradiction you cannot be in error."
 He held that the Bible should be its own expositor.
-By comparing scripture with scripture a person could unlock the meaning of the Bible.
+By comparing scripture with scripture, a person could unlock the meaning of the Bible.
 In that way the Bible became a person's authority, whereas if a creed of other individuals or their writings served as the basis of authority, then that external authority became central rather than the teaching of the Bible itself.
-Miller's guidelines concerning the interpretation Bible prophecy was built upon the same concepts set forth in his general rules.
+Miller's guidelines concerning the interpretation of Bible prophecy was built upon the same concepts set forth in his general rules.
 The Bible, so far as Miller and his followers were concerned, was the supreme authority in all matters of faith and doctrine.